Commonly Used Brand Name(s)Tigan

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies on the relationship of age to the effects of trimethobenzamide have not been performed in the geriatric population.
-However, elderly patients are more likely to have age-related kidney disease, which may require an adjustment of dosage in patients receiving trimethobenzamide .
+However, elderly patients are more likely to have unwanted side effects and age-related kidney disease, which may require an adjustment in the dose for patients receiving trimethobenzamide.